brandondrew/course-001/PART_2.md

 ## Exercises

+In this set of exercises, we will be exploring and implementing a minimal subset of the [MessagePack][] binary serialization format.
+By doing so, you'll exercise many of the same tools and techniques covered in the "Working with binary file formats article" while also familiarizing yourself with a fast and efficient alternative to JSON for data serialization.

-> NOTE: THe supporting materials for these exercises are in samples/part2
+> NOTE: The supporting materials for these exercises are in `samples/part2`

 **STEP 1:** The `example.msg` file contains a collection of key-value pairs encoded as a MessagePack `fixmap`.
 Using the [MessagePack spec][spec] and a hex dump